 top of page

-How Do We Measure The Connectivity Between Humanity & Nature?
+How Do We Measure the Connectivity Between Humanity and Nature?

-Our connectivity towards nature has been getting weaker.
-Some, no longer feel the need and intention to connect to nature.
+Our connectivity to nature has been getting weaker.
+Some of us no longer feel the need or intention to connect with the natural world.

-Do we measure it by the absence of nature in cultural creation?
-Are we losing our connection, because creating is more possible due to artificial intelligence?
-Among what we create, how often do we create content related to nature?
+Do we measure it by the absence of nature in our cultural creations?
+Are we losing our connection because creating is easier with artificial intelligence?
+Among what we create, how often do we produce content related to nature?

-These words appear in the works of pop culture throughout time, including English fiction books.
-The shocking fact is that nature-related words in movies, documentary storylines, poems, or cultural creations has decreased significantly in the last few years.
-If our thoughts mention less nature words, our actions will care less for that natural world.
+These words have graced the works of pop culture throughout time, including English fiction books.
+The shocking fact is that nature-related vocabulary in movies, documentaries, poems, and other cultural creations has decreased significantly in recent years.
+If our thoughts mention fewer nature words, our actions will care less for the natural world.

 Field of Red Tulips Photo by Adriana Rocha